mgysel/nft-ticketing/README.md

   console, try resetting your Metamask account.
 This will reset the account's transaction history and also the nonce.
 Open Metamask, click on your account followed by `Settings > Advanced > Clear activity tab data`.

-## Setting up your editor

-[Hardhat for Visual Studio Code](https://hardhat.org/hardhat-vscode) is the official Hardhat extension that adds advanced support for Solidity to VSCode.
-If you use Visual Studio Code, give it a try!

-## Getting help and updates

-If you need help with this project, or with Hardhat in general, please read [this guide](https://hardhat.org/hardhat-runner/docs/guides/getting-help) to learn where and how to get it.

-For the latest news about Hardhat, [follow us on Twitter](https://twitter.com/HardhatHQ), and don't forget to star [our GitHub repository](https://github.com/NomicFoundation/hardhat)!

-**Happy _building_!**